crimx/retux/docs/guide/motivation.md

 ## Problems of the Official Recipes

 Redux officially supports TypeScript typings.
 Yay!
-But wait, reading the [recipes](https://redux.js.org/recipes/usage-with-typescript#usage-with-typescript) on the docs it seems even more cumbersome than JavaScript.
+But wait, after reading the [recipes](https://redux.js.org/recipes/usage-with-typescript#usage-with-typescript) on the docs it seems even more cumbersome than JavaScript.

 You ended up writing something like this: